 Believe it or not, pineapples can fight bodily inflammation (including arthritis thanks to the protein-digesting enzyme bromelain that's in it) and they're an immune-boosting fruit that totally has your back if you're looking for something delicious that can actually help you to lose weight.

 Try This: Grill-Roasted Pineapple Recipe

 I'm assuming that the way most of us are familiar with artichokes is spinach and artichoke dip.
 Well, every time you indulge in some, you're taking in a ton of fiber and protein, for starters.
-Artichokes are also a veggie that have vitamins C and K, folate, magnesium, potassium, phosphorus and iron in them.
-If you're looking for a food that will help to lower your cholesterol levels while also helping to regulate your blood pressure, artichokes can totally make that happen.
+Artichokes are also a veggie that has vitamins C and K, folate, magnesium, potassium, phosphorus, and iron in them.
+If you're looking for food that will help to lower your cholesterol levels while also helping to regulate your blood pressure, artichokes can totally make that happen.

 Something else that's great about this vegetable is the antioxidants cynarin and silymarin are beneficial in boosting the health of your liver (which is always a good thing).
 If you've got IBS (irritable bowel syndrome), artichokes can bring you some relief.
 They also contain cancer-fighting properties and the folate that's in them can reduce the inflammation that is associated with allergies.